-On 18 March 1596, the king Zigismund the 3rd decided to move his residence from Cracow to Warsaw.
-Although this change significantly contributed to the decline of city’s political and economic importance, it did not influence the prominence of Cracow as a religious center.
-In the same year, Giovanni Paolo Mucante -the secretary of the papal legat Enrico Caetani-visited Poland and wrote in his diary, that Cracow was indeed a spiritual center worthy the old saying “if Rome was not Rome, Cracow would be Rome.”
-Roughly four decades separate the relations of Stoppio and Mucante, yet the impression left by the two foreign observers testify to a shift Cracow underwent from a urban hub experiencing religious diversity and negotiating the character of city space, to an ecclesiastical centre “rich […] in churches, in bodies of saints, innumerable places of worship, and non-stop religious services as if the city was another Rome.”
+On 18 March 1596, the king Zigismund the Third decided to move his residence from Cracow to Warsaw.
+Although this change significantly contributed to the decline of Cracow’s political and economic importance, it did not influence the prominence of Cracow as a religious center.
+In the same year, Giovanni Paolo Mucante, the secretary of the papal legate Enrico Caetani, visited Poland and wrote in his diary that Cracow was indeed a spiritual center worthy the old saying “if Rome was not Rome, Cracow would be Rome.”
+Roughly four decades separate the observations of Stoppio and Mucante, yet the impression left by the two foreign observers testify to a shift Cracow underwent from a urban hub experiencing religious diversity and negotiating the character of its city space, to an ecclesiastical centre “rich […] in churches, in bodies of saints, innumerable places of worship, and non-stop religious services as if the city was another Rome.”
 Although the city dwellers and daily incoming remained religiously and confessionally heterogenic, the public expression of their religious diversity was limited to the necessary minimum.
-Both Jews and Protestants of different disseminations were allowed to be present in the economic, juridical and administrative sphere of the city, as long as their worship practices was confined to private sphere in case of Protestants, or to the separated residential quarter in adjacent town in case of Jews.
-The difference in the Catholic approach to Jewish and Protestant neighbors was among others related to challenge the two minorities posed to the sacred topography of the city.
-Sine Polish Protestants were not visibly different from their Catholic neighbours, they could live in the city as long as they conformed to the norm of a public and private distinction dictated by the Catholic politico-religious majority and practiced their faith in private spaces marked by the threshold of the house or churches outside of the city.
-In case of the vivid Jewish community, it was not only the institutions or worship but the way of life in general that appropriated urban space, and thus violated the sacral topography of Cracow and led to the exclusion of Jews from urban residential space.
+Both Jews and Protestants of different disseminations were allowed to be present in the economic, juridical, and administrative sphere of the city, as long as their worship practices was confined to private sphere in the case of Protestants, or to the separated residential quarter in adjacent town in case of Jews.
+The difference in the Catholic approach to Jewish and Protestant neighbors was, among other issues, related to the challenge the two minorities posed to the sacred topography of the city.
+Since Polish Protestants were not visibly different from their Catholic neighbours, they could live in the city as long as they conformed to the norm of a public and private distinction dictated by the Catholic politico-religious majority and practiced their faith in private spaces marked by the threshold of the house or churches outside of the city.
+In case of the vibrant Jewish community, it was not only the institutions or worship but the way of life in general that appropriated urban space, and thus violated the sacral topography of Cracow and led to the exclusion of Jews from urban residential space.
 The coexistence in the public sphere was thus realized through exclusion of religious minorities from the sacred topography of the city.
-With the victory of the Counter-Reformation the once negotiatied contested space of the urban center became the heart of practical toleration especially in economic realm and the sphere of antagonistic or granted tolerance of Catholic authorities towards religious minorities.
-The dominance of Catholic creed was reflected in physical transformation of urban space, in which there was no place for Jewish Street, neither for Protestant church nor for “heretics [who] wreak havoc on the royal city.”
+With the victory of the Counter-Reformation, the once contested space of the urban center became the heart of practical toleration, especially in the economic realm and the sphere of antagonistic or granted tolerance of Catholic authorities towards religious minorities.
+The dominance of the Catholic creed was reflected in the physical transformation of urban space, in which there was no place for a Jewish Street, or for Protestant churches, or for “heretics [who] wreak havoc on the royal city.”